wangyz1999/portfolio/src/content/research/lip-sync.md

 ## Current Status

-Due to hardware limitations and lack of degree of freedom of mouth module, the current robot motor cannot keep up with the real-time generated lip-synced facial expression and were unable to authentically make certain lips motion.
-A renouned journel submission is expected after resolving such hardware issues.
+Due to hardware limitations and lack of degree of freedom of the current mouth module, the robot motor cannot keep up with the real-time generated lip-synced facial expression and were unable to make authentically motion in certain lips region.
+A renouned journel submission is expected after overcomming such limitation.